 Graduate students who do not request a Leave of Absence and do not return within three consecutive semesters will be required to comply with any changes in academic regulations and degree requirements made during their absence.
-Additionally, those graduate students not on an Official Leave of Absence may be subject to review by the appropriate graduate program Continuance Committee and may have additional requirements set for re-enrollment by the appropriate graduate program Continuance Committee.
+Additionally, those graduate students not on an Official Leave of Absence may be subject to review by the appropriate graduate program Committee and may have additional requirements set for re-enrollment.

 Reinstatement of Students Returning from Military Service